 The rise of big data has changed the business landscape, creating the need for every business to incorporate analytics into their decision-making.
-Organizations that don’t embrace data analytics are likely to fall behind their competitors.
-There is a high demand for employees that have analytics skills alongside a lack of available talent in this area.
+Organizations that don’t embrace data analytics will likely fall behind their competitors.
+There is a high demand for employees who have analytics skills alongside a lack of available talent in this area.
 Find out how you can upskill with analytics to improve your career options.

-Analytics is a rapidly growing field, fueled by technological advancement such as increases in computing power and data storage capabilities.
-Organizations of all types, and across all industries, need well-trained professionals in analytics, as they produce massive amounts of business data from operations, social media, and other sources.
+Analytics is a rapidly growing field fueled by technological advancements such as increased computing power and data storage capabilities.
+Organizations of all types and across all industries need well-trained professionals in analytics, as they produce massive amounts of business data from operations, social media, and other sources.
 Businesses can use analytics techniques to look for trends and see performance data that could easily be lost in a pile of raw data.
-Companies and organizations use business analytics to be more efficient, deliver better products, and/or overall perform better.
+Companies and organizations use business analytics to be more efficient, deliver better products, and/or perform better overall.

 What can I do with a business analytics degree?